TomasChannel/Youtube-Java-Tutorials/README.txt

   ---Event dispatching thread, worker threads and background tasks, tasks with interim results.

 Summary
-By the end of my tutorials you will be profisent in the programming language "JAVA"
+By the end of my tutorials you will be proficient in the programming language "JAVA"

 Tutorial Plan (Still being made) :
 Tutorial 0 - Introduction to java